pyOpenSci/handbook/_sources/CONTRIBUTING.md.txt

 - In some instances, if your pull request is a simple fix of a link or typo, we may accept it without an issue being opened.

 3. If you submit a pull request, please be sure to use a branch in your fork.
 Do not use your fork's `main` branch to submit a pull request.
-4. Please try to spell check and editor pull requests before opening them in our repository.
+4. Please try to spell-check and edit pull requests before opening them in our repository.
 This will save us time when reviewing your suggested change(s).

 ## Contributor attributions